-Incorporate your keyboard, laptop, and any other frequently-used devices into your regular cleaning and disinfecting routine.
+Incorporate your keyboard, laptop, and any other frequently used devices into your regular cleaning and disinfecting routine.
 Using wipes to sanitize your equipment is totally acceptable, but be careful of the wipes you choose.
 Use electronic cleaning wipes made specifically for this purpose to avoid causing any unintentional damage to your equipment.
-These specially-formulated wipes typically have fewer added solvents and are safer for use on electronic devices and screens.
+These specially formulated wipes typically have fewer added solvents and are safer for use on electronic devices and screens.
 We also recommend using canned air to clear dust and debris from keyboards and ports.

 Even the most careful among us are bound, at some point, to find themselves dealing with a liquid spill.
 Fast action is key here: as soon as the spill happens, immediately turn off your computer and disconnect from power.
 Then start the work of drying off all excess liquid.
-It’s important to note that just because you don’t see any liquid left, doesn’t necessarily mean that it’s all gone.
+It’s important to note that just because you don’t see any liquid left, that doesn’t necessarily mean that it’s all gone.
 There may still be liquid inside the device that you can’t see.
 You’ll want to keep the device in a dry area, maybe with a dehumidifier or air conditioner.
 Make sure to err on the side of caution — you don’t want to end up with a short or electrical issue caused by hidden liquid still left inside.

 If your device is covered by a warranty or a service contract, get a case started as soon as the spill happens to reduce downtime as much as possible.
-If you’ll be pursuing service, only power it on to perform backups and limit use.
+If you’ll be pursuing service, only power on your device to perform backups and limit use.
 Of course, if your company has TSP as its IT services provider, contact us to get advice on what to do next.